tech-engine/goscrapy/README.md

 For implementation details, you can refer to the [sample code here](./_examples/scrapethissite/main.go).

 ## Pipelines
-In the **GoScrapy** framework, pipelines play a pivotal role in managing, transforming, and fine-tuning the scraped data to meet your project's specific needs.
+In **GoScrapy** framework, pipelines play a pivotal role in managing, transforming, and fine-tuning the scraped data to meet your project's specific needs.
 Pipelines provide a powerful mechanism for executing a sequence of actions that are executed on the scraped data.

 ### Built-in Pipelines
-**GoScrapy** offers a range of built-in pipelines, designed to facilitate different aspects of data manipulation and organization.
-Some of the noteworthy built-in pipelines include:
+**GoScrapy** as of now offers a few built-in pipelines you can choose from, designed to facilitate different aspects of data manipulation and organization.

 - **Export2CSV**
 - **Export2JSON**